oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/Getting started/gettingstarted.md

 All downloads for this lab are zipped and can be downloaded as part of LAB-3 Developing with OCI data Science

-### Provision Oracle cloud tenancy and login
+## Provision Oracle cloud tenancy and login

-Provision a new Oracle cloud tenancy and login following the live-lab [provision new cloud tenancy account](https://github.com/oracle-livelabs/common/blob/main/labs/cloud-login/event-register-free-tier-account.md)
+Use the live-lab link below to provision a cloud tenancy and testing your login [provision new cloud tenancy account](https://github.com/oracle-livelabs/common/blob/main/labs/cloud-login/event-register-free-tier-account.md)

 ## Learn More